interledger/rafiki/packages/admin/README.md

 ## Development

 This project assumes that you have a local Rafiki backend instance up and running.
-See the Environment Setup and Local Development sections in the main [README](../../README.md).
+See the `Environment Setup` and `Local Development` sections in the main [README](../../README.md) and the `Local Playground` section in the infrastructure/local [README](../../infrastructure/local/README.md).

 To start the project in development mode: